What is Lean in manufacturing? Complete guide for 2024

 List of tools used in Lean manufacturing –

-Lean manufacturing has an extensive collection of powerful tools which help the organization in eliminating waste and improving the quality of products or services.
+Lean manufacturing has an extensive collection of powerful tools that help the organization in eliminating waste and improving the quality of products or services.
 Here I am going to list down the 35 most important lean tools that you need to know before implementing this powerful technique.

 We will discuss these 35 tools separately in the upcoming articles.
 All the tools have different applications but in the end, all contribute toward waste elimination.
 Let’s have a look at the list of tools –